John Henry Krause – Documentary / In-Show Voiceover

-Broadcast Narration … The term itself encompasses a variety of narration styles done for broadcast programming.
-This would include Documentary, In-Show Narration, How to Shows, Reality TV and more.
+There are a variety of styles and formats in the broadcast narration genre.
+These would include Documentary, In-Show Narration, How to Shows, Reality TV and more.

 Many of these programs feature stunning visuals and snippets of interviews pertinent to the subject matter.
 The voice actor is a major component in carrying the message contained within all of these creations.

-The quality of voiceover provided here can make or break an entire production.
-A well-done voice-over used within this type of programming will go unnoticed by the audience.
-That’s because the voice actor’s job is to simply guide the viewer on a journey through a story being told and keep them focused on the content.
-A poorly done narration will not only draw attention to itself, but also be a distraction from everything happening on-screen.
+Providing a quality voiceover will make or break an entire production.
+A well-done voice-over used within this type of programming helps carry the interpretation of a well crafted description for what is happening on-screen.
+That’s because the voice actor’s job is to simply guide the viewer through a journey of the story being told and keep them focused on the visual content.

 A Seasoned Voice Actor Sets the Tone and Pace for Your Program